grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 the ticks of this clock.
 Using blocks as input addresses this issue.

 Noteworthy, our Proof-of-Work clock only provides us with ticks.
-There is no way tell order from the ticks, this is what the Merkle tree is for.
+There is no way tell order from the ticks, this is what the hash chain is for.

 ## What About the Distributed Consensus? ##